cerberiy/our-team-enhanced/readme.txt

 * It comes with different styles to choose from: boxes or circles
 * Boosts SEO with schema.org markup
 * output your team members anywhere with the shortcode [our-team]
+* 4 additional templates with the Pro version
+* Honeycomb, Stacked and Carousel templates with Pro version
+* Easy to setup

 [youtube http://youtu.be/upV_fevCh_s]